lawrenceevalyn/MASTERS-ESSAY/research-log.md

 ﻿<!-- Setting up a beeminder goal to stay on track with this actual word count.
-ELEVEN DAYS. yeesh. -->
+ELEVEN DAYS. yeesh.
+But I can do it!!!!!!! !! -->

 <!-- I'll get back to this.... in time....... -->